brhamon/astro/README.md

 architecture.
 Once the binary DE430 is built and tested, you will use it to build an example program in the NOVAS C distribution.

-Finally, a small application included in this project, `planets`, can be built to demonstrate some of the capabilities of NOVAS.
+Two small applications included in this project can be built to demonstrate some of the capabilities of NOVAS.
+(See below.)

-The NOVAS C distribution and JPL Ephemeris and utility software are free to download from the publishers.
-Neither is provided here.

 ![Screen shot of planets](demo.png)

 ### Instructions for creating binary JPL Ephemeris DE430

-These instructions were tested on FC19 and FC20 x86_64 Linux.
+These instructions were tested on FC19-22 x86_64 Linux.

 ### NOVAS References